We are thankful for many things as this year’s holiday season approaches. Home, health, and the love of family are at the top of many gratitude lists.

 Through the years, years in which Wanda was a self-sufficient, mother of a happy little boy, her mother was her anchor, her sounding board and safe harbor in times of trouble or uncertainty.

 Then her mother died.
 Wanda’s grief was overwhelming, and her loss was made worse by a relationship that spiraled into violence.
-She fled, and with nowhere to turn, became homeless.
+She and her son fled, and with nowhere to turn, became homeless.

 At one point, they turned to a local homelessness shelter, but Wanda was told her son was too old to stay with her in the women’s section.
 Instead, the 11-year-old boy would have to sleep in the men’s dormitory.
 Horrified and desperate to stay together, Wanda and her son walked away.